dib-lab/dibsi/VENUE.md

 # Venue information - travel to and from, local entertainment, and transportation.

-## Davis itself
+## Davis and Davis area.

 Davis is a lovely town, with a walking-friendly downtown that has lots of restaurants, bars, and boutiques.
-The Davis Farmer's Market takes place on Saturday mornings and Wednesday afternoons, with a
+The Davis Farmer's Market takes place on Saturday mornings and Wednesday afternoons, with live music and picnicing opportunities on Wednesdays during the summer.

+Davis is "centrally isolated" - you can get to San Francisco, Lake Tahoe, a number of state and national parks (including Big Basin Redwood State Park and Lassen National Parks), and Napa Valley within 2-3 hours.
+Yosemite and the California coast, including Big Sur and Redwood National and State Parks, are 3-5 hours away.
+Moreover, many large cities on the West coast, including Vancouver, Portland, Seattle, LA, and San Diego, can be reached within a few hours by flight.

 ## Travel to and from Davis.